Captain Bob Bartlett

 And why, why, why did he not make better command arrangements when he left the crew behind to seek rescue?
 The troubles on the island were almost solely due to bad leadership -- plus the fact that the people who knew something about survival in the arctic (the Inuit and the trapper John Hadley) had no authority.

-Some of this was initially the fault of Viljalmar Stefansson, the expedition commander who had purchased the Karluk as part of his arctic expedition, but who then had bought many of the wrong supplies and caused them to be loaded in an extremely haphazard manner.
+Some of this was initially the fault of Viljalmur Stefansson, the expedition commander who had purchased the Karluk as part of his arctic expedition, but who then had bought many of the wrong supplies and caused them to be loaded in an extremely haphazard manner.
 He also assembled most of the inadequate crew.
+He would show this sort of sloppiness in the future, too, assembling his own expedition to Wrangel Island without securing funding (NivenAda, pp. 39-43, etc.); four of the five people involved would die.
+(Stefansson had a deep vein of showmanship and compulsiveness -- the man was born "William Stephenson" but changed his name to sound more arctic-explorer-ish; NivenAda, pp. 18-19.)
 But Stefansson had abandoned the expedition shortly after the Karluk was frozen in, giving Bartlett the opportunity to straighten things out.
 So why the mad rush at the last moment?
+He had ages to make proper plans.
 And why did he have so much trouble with so many members of the ship's company?

 I'm truly not sure what to think.
 Given those shipboard frictions, perhaps it's not a surprise that not everyone wanted to follow Bartlett back home.
 But his record is certainly more contradictory than these poems would indicate -- or than Bryce's blanket condemnation would allow.

 - Bryce: Robert M. Bryce, Cook & Peary: The Polar Controversy, Resolved (Stackpole, 1997).
-Its thousand-plus pages spend more time on the political and legal jousting between Cook and Peary than anything else, and the index is pitiful in reference to its size, making it very hard to use, but the sheer bulk means that it contains a lot of information.
+Its thousand-plus pages spend more time on the political and legal jousting between Cook and Peary than anything else, and the index is pitiful relative to the book's size, making it very hard to use, but the sheer bulk means that it contains a lot of information.

 - Fleming: Fergus Fleming, Ninety Degrees North: The Quest for the North Pole (Grove, 2001).
 A bit informal, but a thoroughly readable account of the various Polar expeditions.